 Compression is one of the most used dynamics processors in recording and mixing.

 To compress your acoustic, clean, and distorted guitars in Garageband, use the presets, “Acoustic Guitar,” “Guitar Electric,” and “Crunch Guitar” respectively, that way you have a great jumping-off point, as well as an introduction to the parameters of the compressor and what they sound like.

 Technically, compression increases the volume of the quietest sounds and decreases the volume of the loudest sounds.
-For this reason, it’s incredibly useful in the world of music recording and production.
+For this reason, it’s incredibly useful in the world of music recording and production and its parameters are worth looking into, in fact, I have a guide on them specifically.